samply/blazectl/README.md

 The statistics have the following meaning:

-* Uploads - the total number of files uploaded with the given concurrency
+* Uploads — the total number of files uploaded with the given concurrency
-* Success - the success rate (possible errors will be printed under the statistics)
+* Success — the success rate (possible errors will be printed under the statistics)
-* Duration - the total duration of the upload
+* Duration – the total duration of the upload
 * Requ.
-Latencies - mean, max and percentiles of the duration of whole requests including networks transfers
+Latencies – mean, max and percentiles of the duration of whole requests including network transfers
 * Proc.
-Latencies - mean, max and percentiles of the duration of the server processing time excluding networks transfers
+Latencies – mean, max and percentiles of the duration of the server processing time excluding networks transfers
-* Bytes In - total and mean number of bytes returned by the server
+* Bytes In – total and mean number of bytes returned by the server
-* Bytes Out - total and mean number of bytes send by blazectl
+* Bytes Out – total and mean number of bytes send by blazectl
-* Status Codes - a list of status code frequencies.
+* Status Codes – a list of status code frequencies.
 Will show non-200 status codes if they happen.

 ### Download

 You can use the download command to download bundles from the server.
 Downloaded bundles are stored within an NDJSON file.
-This operation is non-destructive on your site, i.e. if the specified NDJSON file already exists then it won't be overwritten.
+This operation is non-destructive on your site, i.e., if the specified NDJSON file already exists, then it won't be overwritten.

 Use the download command as follows: